buildwiz.uk

 The Full Cost Picture

-On my build, the complete utility-related cost broke down like this:
+On one documented build, the complete utility-related cost broke down like this:

 That last figure covered more than meter-related work: drainage and a soakaway that the main contractor never delivered.
 But the engagement would have been smaller or unnecessary if the service trenches had been dug as agreed eight months earlier.